kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

     // +required
     Type RequestToLimitRatioType `json:"type"`

-    // Factor specifies the factor by which the recommended resource request
+    // Percentage specifies the request-to-limit ratio as a percentage-like integer.
+    // The value is divided by 100 to determine the multiplier applied to the
-    // is multiplied to determine the new limit.
+    // recommended resource request to calculate the new limit.
-    // This field is required when Type is "Factor".
+    // This field is required when Type is "Percentage".
-    // +unionMember=Factor
+    // +unionMember=Percentage
     // +optional
-    Factor *resource.Quantity `json:"factor,omitempty"`
+    // +kubebuilder:validation:Minimum=100
+    Percentage *int32 `json:"percentage,omitempty"`

     // Quantity specifies the absolute resource quantity
     // to add to the recommended resource request to determine the new limit.